 After the approval of the baseline schedule by the stakeholders, it will be retained as target.
 Schedule tracking is to analyze the differences between the planned and the actual dates.
 Changes in the critical path, schedule variances and delays are determined and reported in all updates.

 In project time management, baseline schedules are used as references to analyze the schedule performance of the project.
 It is a reference document which compares the planned and the actual dates.
-Schedule Performance Index (SPI) can be used to understand how far ahead or behind the project is at the point of analysis.
+Earned Value Analysis (EVA) and Schedule Performance Index (SPI) can be used in conjunction with the baselines to understand how far ahead or behind the project is at the point of analysis.